AutomNexus/Automn/README.md

 Automn is a self-hosted automation control plane for authoring, scheduling, and auditing scripts across remote execution runners.
 The host exposes an Express API, a bundled React UI, and a job engine that keeps execution state, logs, and notifications in sync.

+## Who is this for?

+Currently, Automn is in a very early prototype phase, though feature rich and working well as a product for my needs.

+Automn is seeded from similar projects I've created over the years, though this is the first attempt at decoupling the runner from the host with runner-to-host feedback.
+My previous projects were desktop based script runners designed to add a UI for running scripts easily with parameters, or just running scripts organized in a system tray context menu.

+This project is best suited for hobbiest home labbers who want a way to quickly spin up script based APIs or webhooks.

+Some examples I use it for:

+  - To receive webhooks from jellyfin when it adds a new TV show or Movie.
+It'll retrieve the items image from jellyfin and use it to send a pushover notification for a pro looking notification
+  - Replaces a NodeJS/Express project I was running on my home PC as a service where it could listen to commands such as /shutdown /sleep /mute etc. I used this mostly for a Siri integration, now I can much more easily update my scripts without having to rebuild my windows service every time - I just update the script in Automn!
+  - Trigger backup processes with some logging and notifications
+  - Start and stop by openVPN container via a command (so I could have a switch in home assistant).

+I'd love to keep developing Automn and seeing how strong it can become.

 ## Features
 - **Centralised automation hub** – manage script versions, environment variables, collections, permissions, and audit trails from the web UI.
 - **Remote runner orchestration** – register runners with configurable concurrency/timeouts and stream live execution logs back to the host.